Vladry/stock-exchange/README.md

 10,2
 1

-How to Check Your Solution
+How to Run:

     Create a file input.txt with the contents described in the section Input/Output data format .
-    Put the input.txt into a folder with your_solution.jar file (the name of the jar file doesn't matter).
+    Put the input.txt into a folder with stock_exchange.jar file.

+run command:  java -Xmx128M -jar stock_exchange.jar

     Assuming your solution works correctly, output.txt file should appear in the same folder, with the contents identical to what is shown in the Input/Output data format section.